 Results may vary.

-Kenneth lost an amazing 155 pounds and reversed diabetes after his doctor recommended Eat To Live, and fast food a few years is running maratahons
+Kenneth lost an amazing 155 pounds and reversed diabetes after his doctor recommended Eat To Live; is now running maratahons

 In November 2012, I finally decided to go to the doctor because my health symptoms were becoming unbearable.
 It was a life changing visit.
 I weighed 424.4 pounds, my blood pressure was 180/140, my glucose (after fasting for over 11 hours) was 224, and my A1c test was 10.6.
 Of course, my doctor had to put me on prescription medication.
 This was something I really didn't want and had never done before, but I knew it was necessary.